REX 6000

 The REX 6000 is an ultra-thin Personal Digital Assistant (PDA) produced by Xircom, and later Intel, from about 2000 to 2001.
-Its primary claim to fame is as "The world's smallest full-function PDA", due to its unusual physical configuration as a PC card Type-II card (8.57 × 5.40 × .5 cm; 40 g).
 The REX may be synchronized by inserting it in a host PC's PCMCIA/PC-card slot.
 Docking stations were manufactured for connection to hosts without PC card Type-II slots, which allows the REX to be connected via a USB or serial connection.

 The REX 6000 is the successor to the Franklin REX 5000, with a notable difference being the addition of a touch screen.
 In addition, it is possible to remove and install executable code (including both custom applications and the operating system itself).
 As with the earlier models, the REX 6000 hardware was developed by the Citizen Watch Company of Japan, marketed as the "DataSlim-2".
 The firmware for previous REX models was written by Starfish Software, but the REX 6000, though modeled on previous versions, included a complete re-write of the firmware.

 The REX 6000 does not support handwriting recognition and to enter data, a virtual keyboard is used.
 The standard REX 6000 has an American keyboard layout, although third-party software allows for other keyboard layouts.
 The pre-installed software for the Rex consists of the following: